markblokpoel/mathlib/README.md

 ### Contributing

 Thanks for considering contributing to this project.
-Your help is essential for keeping it great.
+We welcome all contributions and feedback, your help is essential for keeping it great.

+Contributions can be made by providing feedback, requests or bug reports through [issues](https://github.com/markblokpoel/mathlib/issues) or by providing updated / extended code via a pull request (see below).
+Please read our [Code of Conduct](code_of_conduct.md) before participating in this community.

-Contributions to this project are released to the public under the project's open source license.
+Content contributions to this project are released to the public under the project's open source license.
 Whenever you add Content to a repository containing notice of a license, you license that Content under the same terms, and you agree that you have the right to license that Content under those terms.
 If you have a separate agreement to license that Content under different terms, such as a contributor license agreement, that